kuipertan/vespa-chinese-linguistics/README.md

 Code licensed under the Apache 2.0 license.
 See LICENSE for terms.

-Note that only for contributions to the vespa-kuromoji-linguistics repository on the GitHub (https://github.com/yahoojapan/vespa-kuromoji-linguistics), the contributors of them shall be deemed to have agreed to the CLA without individual written agreements.
+Note that only for contributions to the vespa-chinese-linguistics repository on the GitHub (https://github.com/kuipertan/vespa-chinese-linguistics), the contributors of them shall be deemed to have agreed to the CLA without individual written agreements.